gojuukaze/YTask/README.md

 )

 // Define two tasks.
-// Task parameters and return values ​​support all types that can be serialized to json
+// Task parameters and return values support all types that can be serialized to json

 func add(a int, b int) int {
 	return a + b